Fractional Parabolic Theory as a High-Dimensional Limit of Fractional Elliptic Theory: Introduction

 Our first main results are Almgren-type monotonicity formulas.
 To start, we prove an Almgren-type monotonicity formula for solutions to nonhomogeneous elliptic equations arising from the extension problem, see Theorem \ref{monoThm}.
 This formula was first proved by Caffarelli-Silvestre in the homogeneous elliptic setting in the groundbreaking work \cite{CS07}.
 In the context of the Signorini problem, the monotonicity of a time-independent Almgren-type frequency function was initially proved by Garofalo-Petrosyan in \cite{GP09} for the case $a=0$, and then extended to the whole range $a\in(-1,1)$ in \cite{GR19}.
 In general, in the elliptic setting, Almgren-type monotonicity formulas have been extensively used to study a wide variety of free boundary problems, see for example \cite{ACS08}, \cite{BBG22}, \cite{DT23}, \cite{GPSVG16}, \cite{GPSVG18}, \cite{GSVG14}, \cite{Gui09}, \cite{JPSVG24}.

 When $a=0$, the parabolic Almgren monotonicity formula is attributed to Poon \cite{Poon96} who used it to prove unique continuation results for caloric functions.
 An analogous Almgren monotonicity formula was generalized by Stinga-Torrea in \cite{ST17} for general $a\in(-1,1)$.
 A version of this result was proved in the setting of the parabolic Signorini problem for $a=0$ in \cite{DGPT17}, where the authors used monotonicity to establish the optimal regularity of solutions and study the free boundary.
-More recently, the authors in \cite{BDGP21} and \cite{BDGP20} studied the free boundary in the thin obstacle problem for degenerate parabolic equations.
+More recently, the authors of \cite{BDGP21} and \cite{BDGP20} studied the free boundary in the thin obstacle problem for degenerate parabolic equations.
 One of the key ingredients used in those two papers is an Almgren-Poon monotonicity formula for solutions to degenerate parabolic equations.
 In \cite{AT24}, the authors also used an Almgren-type monotonicity formula to study nodal sets of solutions to nonlocal parabolic equations.
-We also mention \cite{BG18}, where the authors used an Almgren-type monotonicity formula to study unique continuation for degenerate parabolic equations, and \cite{Zil14}, where the author proved an Almgren monotonicity formula for degenerate, elliptic systems.
+We also mention \cite{BG18}, where the authors used an Almgren-type monotonicity formula to study unique continuation for degenerate parabolic equations, \cite{Zil14}, where the author proved an Almgren monotonicity formula for degenerate, elliptic systems, \cite{FPS}, where the authors use an Almgren-type monotonicity formula to obtain strong unique continuation for a class of fractional heat equations, and \cite{ABDG23}, where the authors use a Poon-type monotonicity to study fractional parabolic equations.

 In this paper, we use Theorem \ref{monoThm} and a high-dimensional limiting argument to prove an Almgren-type monotonicity formula for solutions to degenerate parabolic equations, see Theorem \ref{pMono}.